Help & Information Centre

 Traditional insurance plans come with fixed premiums, exclusions, and usage restrictions.
 An HSA, on the other hand, gives employees a flexible spending account they can use for any CRA-eligible health expense—no deductibles, no co-pays, and no category limits.

-At Coastal HSA, there are no setup or annual fees.
-We charge a simple 6% admin fee (plus GST) on claims paid.
-This fee is fully deductible as a business expense.
+Coastal HSA has no monthly or annual fees.
+You simply pay a 7% admin fee (plus GST) on approved claims, and this cost is fully deductible as a business expense.
+There is also a one-time $50 One-Time Account Activation Fee.

-No, only receipts after the plan activation date can be submitted.
+No, only claims after the plan start date can be submitted.

 Yes, it's $1000 health credits annually per user.